gto76/python-cheatsheet/README.md

 ```

 ### PyCallGraph
-#### Generates a PNG image of call graph and highlights the bottlenecks:
+#### Generates a PNG image of call graph and highlights the bottlenecks.
 ```python
 # $ pip3 install pycallgraph
 import pycallgraph